MHawksworth/scaladbtest/README.markdown

 Booleans are represented by the literals *true* and *false*, like this:

     user_account:
-    - user_account_id: 1, name: "Ken", is_enabled: true
+    - user_account_id: 1, name: "Ken Egervari", is_enabled: true
+    - user_account_id: 2, name: "George W. Bush", is_enabled: false

 If you specify the *"true"* instead of *true*, scaladbtest will think you mean the string "true" instead of the boolean value, which is probably not what you